pandorabots-admin/docs/pages/specific-use-cases.md

 ## TIPS TO STREAMLINE THIS PROCESS {#tips-to-streamline-this-process}

-Using a spreadsheet to automate building categories with AIML tags can make this process easier:
+In the past, using a spreadsheet to automate building categories with AIML tags, and creating a tab-separated value file to upload into our bot on the dashboard made the process a bit easier.
+We now offer bot editting tools such as [Intents Tree](https://medium.com/pandorabots-blog/new-feature-visualize-your-aiml-26e33a590da1){:target="_blank"} and Beta feature Chat Design for a more visual experience.

 ![](/docs/assets/img/csv.png)

 ---